MasteryEducation/SecuritiesExamsMastery.ca/content/csc/10/1/index.md

 - [ ] They are expecting the underlying stock price to remain unchanged.
 - [ ] They are trying to stabilize interest rates.

-> **Explanation:** Put options grant the right to sell at a specific price, effectively providing a hedge if the price falls.
+> **Explanation:**( Put options grant the right to sell at a specific price, effectively providing a hedge if the price falls.)

----

 ### Which of the following is a potential pitfall of using leverage in derivatives trading?